16 Fun Things to do on Long Island, New York

 Right after Lavender season, head right over to some of the best Sunflower fields on Long Island!
 Long Island farmers know the way to our hearts offering us flower fields and mazes to enjoy (mainly free).

-No need to drive all the way to Jersey when we got the goods right here in New York!
+No need to drive all the way to Jersey when we got the goods right here in Long Island, New York!

 7. Long Island North Fork Wineries